Tag Archives: Paper Clip

 The Verdict:

 This script was written by Carter and Spotnitz in two weeks during Season 4 and filmed during the hiatus between Season 4 and Season 5.
-That means they not only had to plot a feature film fast enough that it could be developed and filmed in a time, but they also had to plan out the rest of Season 4 and Season 5 in order for the story to work.
-On top of that, the movie needed to be a sufficient lead in to Season 6 in terms of the mythology.
+That means they not only had to plot a feature film fast enough that it could be developed and filmed in time, but they also had to plan out the rest of Season 4 and Season 5 in order for the story to work.
+On top of that, the movie needed to be a sufficient lead-in to Season 6 in terms of the mythology.

-So, yes, there some less than sophisticated moments in the plot.
+So, yes, there are some less than sophisticated moments in the plot.
 I’m no I Want to Believe Basher, but as fans have pointed out about The X-Files’ long-awaited return to the big screen, it’s a film with some flaws.
 If we’re honest with ourselves, Fight the Future is no less flawed but it faces less criticism because, frankly, it’s more fun.
 It’s easier to overlook gaping plot holes when you’re busy oohing, ahhing and giggling.

 There are some forced dramatic moments that should bother me, but I’m so in love that they don’t.
 They work where they wouldn’t in a lesser show.
 Yes, I still say “show” and not “movie” because the backstory of the series is what makes this movie great.
 The history of its characters is what allows them to take sentimental liberties that would torpedo a lesser franchise because it gives the events that occur a weight that they otherwise wouldn’t have.